 Crooks defraud millions of people every year, but with the right preparation, you can learn to protect yourself, your identity and your assets.

 - Safeguard your money, personal information, financial records and reputation.
-The FTC can tell you how.
+The Federal Trade Commission can tell you how.

 - If you suspect you’ve been the victim of identity theft, act fast.
 Minimize damage by reporting the problem quickly.